LeleDerGrasshalmi/FortniteEndpointsDocumentation/EpicGames/AccountService/Authentication/GrantTypes/token_to_token.md

 ## Account Service - Auth Grant: token_to_token

-Has been deprecated on all public Clients.
+Has been deprecated on all public Clients on prod.

 ### Body